metaplex-foundation/developer-hub/src/pages/umi/guides/passing-transaction-from-backend-to-frontend.md

 await umi.rpc.sendTransaction(signedDeserializedCreateAssetTx)
 ```

-## Reproducible Code Example
+## Full Code Example

-Naturally, if you want to have a fully reproducible example, we need to change some stuff.
-Like how we handle the frontend signer and the fact that we need to create a collection too.
-So don't be scared if things aren't exactly the same.
+Naturally, to have a fully reproducible example of the instructions in action, we need to include additional steps, such as handling the frontend signer and creating a collection.

+Don't worry if everything isn't identical; the backend and frontend portions remain consistent.

 ```ts
 import { generateSigner, createSignerFromKeypair, signerIdentity, sol, createNoopSigner, transactionBuilder } from '@metaplex-foundation/umi'